Home

 Highways Update

-- Appledore Road, Tenterden – We are still waiting for UK Power Networks to connect the new streetlights.
-Once this is complete, KCC’s Streetworks Coordination Team will agree a programme with Vistry (the site developer) to resurface from the bottom of Beacon Oak Hill, past the Vistry development, and most of the stretch through to William Judge Close.
-These works must be completed before any homes are occupied.
+- Appledore Road, Tenterden – We are still waiting for UK Power Networks to complete the connection of the new streetlights.
+Once this is done, KCC’s Streetworks Coordination Team will agree a resurfacing schedule with Vistry (the site developer).
+The works will cover the stretch from the bottom of Beacon Oak Hill, past the Vistry development, and most of the stretch through to William Judge Close.
+These improvements must be completed before any homes are occupied.

 Grow in Kent / Eurostar to Kent